timothymaz/Startup-Manager/README.md

     Search for specific startup items
     Customize the look of the application with light and dark themes

-Installation
+## Installation

-    Ensure that you have Python 3.6 or higher installed on your system.
+1.Ensure that you have Python 3.6 or higher installed on your system.
 You can download the latest version of Python here.

-    Download the source code from this repository, and extract the contents to a folder of your choice.
+2.Download the source code from this repository, and extract the contents to a folder of your choice.

-    (Optional) Create a virtual environment for the project by running the following command in the project folder: python -m venv venv
+3.(Optional) Create a virtual environment for the project by running the following command in the project folder:

+    python -m venv venv

-(Optional) Activate the virtual environment:
+4.(Optional) Activate the virtual environment:

 On Windows:

     venv\Scripts\activate

 On macOS and Linux:

     source venv/bin/activate

-Install the required dependencies:
+5.Install the required dependencies:

     pip install -r requirements.txt

 ## Usage

 To run the Startup Manager, execute the following command in the project folder: